 Then, there’s one of the herd favorites for everyone on the farm, Lydia, another 12-year-old.
 What makes her special?

 “Lydia?
 Oh, she’s just got attitude,” says Holly.
 “She’s the boss.”

 Holly and Carrie have an older brother and five cousins, but they are the only of their generation to have taken an interest in the farm.
 Their father is Walt Whitcomb, the commissioner of the Maine Department of Agriculture, Conservation, and Forestry.

 “Dad’s around as needed and helps out quite a bit,” Carrie said.
 “We have a number of aunts in the area who like to pop in and stay involved.”

 Their grandmother was also involved into her 90s.
 She fulfilled a longtime dream of her and her husband to ensure that their land would be protected as farmland for the future.
 In July 2015, Springdale became a Forever Farm with the Maine Farmland Trust.
 Lois Whitcomb passed away in January 2016 at the age of 91.

-While Carrie and Holly might have their “favorites”, all the animals at the farm get the love and care and attention they need and deserve.
+While Carrie and Holly might have their “favorites,” all the animals at the farm get the love, care, and attention they need and deserve.

 Photos and story by Jami Badershall, Maine Dairy Promotion Board communications manager, unless otherwise noted.